CBN for Hormonal Insomnia | Natural Menopause Relief

 CBN is a mildly psychoactive cannabinoid that forms as THC oxidizes.
 While it doesn't produce a high, it may influence sleep through several mechanisms:

-Improved sleep architecture: A study in Neuropsychopharmacology found that CBN increased both REM and non-REM sleep in rodents, with effects comparable to those of zolpidem (Ambien) (PubMed, 2024).
+Improved sleep architecture: A study in Neuropsychopharmacology found that CBN increased both REM and non-REM sleep in rodents, with effects comparable to those of zolpidem (Ambien).2

-Reduced nighttime awakenings: A randomized controlled human trial showed that 20 mg of CBN led to fewer night wakings and improved overall sleep satisfaction without next-day grogginess.
+Reduced nighttime awakenings: A randomized controlled human trial showed that 20 mg of CBN led to fewer night wakings and improved overall sleep satisfaction without next-day grogginess.3

 Endocannabinoid system interaction: CBN binds weakly to CB1 receptors, part of the endocannabinoid system, which influences circadian rhythm, mood, and sleep stability.

-GABAergic modulation: Research shows that CBN may impact GABA transmission, the same calming neurotransmitter targeted by common sleep aids (PMC).
+GABAergic modulation: Research shows that CBN may impact GABA transmission, the same calming neurotransmitter targeted by common sleep aids (PMC).4

 While CBN isn’t a traditional sedative, its mechanisms may support more profound, more restorative sleep, especially when hormonal shifts are in play.